Thumb independence basics

-Welcome to the core of fingerstyle guitar playing!
+Welcome to the heart of fingerstyle guitar playing!

-The basis of fingerstyle guitar playing and the reason why fingerstyle guitar sounds the way it sounds is that the guitarist plays the melody and bass simultaneously.
-People often say that it sounds as if several guitars are playing at the same time.
+The basis of fingerstyle guitar playing, and the reason fingerstyle guitar sounds the way it does, is that the guitarist plays the melody and the bass simultaneously.
+People often say that it sounds like several guitars are playing at the same time.
 The difficulty with this type of guitar playing is that you only have one hand - the picking hand - available to play bass and melody.
-On the piano, for example, it's much easier - there you usually play the bass with your left hand, while you play the melody with your right hand.
+On the piano, for example, it's much easier - you usually play the bass with your left hand, while the melody is played with your right hand.

-So how do you play bass and melody simultaneously with one hand?
+So how do you play bass and melody with one hand at the same time?

-This is where thumb independence comes into play.
+This is where thumb independence comes in.
 The goal of thumb independence is to completely automate the thumb through practice.
-Once you have achieved this, you no longer need to focus on your thumb, but can devote your full attention to playing the melody.
+Once you have achieved this, you will no longer need to focus on your thumb and can concentrate on playing the melody.

 How long does it take to achieve thumb independence?

-It depends.
-The question is also, what exactly does it mean to achieve thumb independence?
-In the beginning it takes ages until you can play even very simple pieces.
-At some point this process gets faster and faster.
+That depends.
+The question is also what exactly does it mean to achieve thumb independence?
+In the beginning it takes a long time before you can play even very simple pieces.
+Eventually the process becomes faster and faster.
 The final stage is the ability to improvise in this style, but you don't need this skill before you can play fingerstyle pieces.
-In any case, you shouldn't get discouraged too quickly and invest the necessary time and patience to get better step by step.
+In any case, don't get discouraged too quickly and invest the necessary time and patience to get better step by step.

-Palm muting is a right hand technique, where you damp the bass strings slightly with the side of your picking hand to produce a more muted, punchy bass sound.
-This technique is not only used in fingerstyle, but also in many other styles of playing.
+Palm muting is a right hand technique that involves slightly dampening the bass strings with the side of your picking hand to produce a more muted, punchier bass sound.
+This technique is used not only in fingerstyle, but also in many other styles of playing.

-You should try out if you like this sound.
-There are genres in which this technique is used extensively (e.g. Delta Blues) and other genres in which this technique is rarely used (e.g. Folk Blues).
+You should give it a try if you like the sound.
+There are genres where this technique is used extensively (e.g. Delta Blues) and other genres where this technique is rarely used (e.g. Folk Blues).

 ‣ If you are just starting out, you should play very slowly.
 As long as you do not play flawlessly, you are playing too fast.